 Please report to the IESC within 30 days of arrival and provide required documents in order to avoid automatic termination of your SEVIS record by immigration.

 Please plan ahead if you are planning to travel outside the U.S. during your studies.
 Students will need to obtain a travel signature on their I-20/DS2019 from the IESC when traveling outside the borders of the U.S. Travel signatures are granted to students who meet all eligibility requirements.
 Travel signatures for continuing students will be valid for one year provided the student continues to maintain correct student status.
 Students who need to travel during the semester will have to demonstrate eligibility in addition to obtaining permission from all professors to miss classes.

 Students who have applied for Optional Practical Training (OPT) must show the I-797 Notice of Action Receipt from USCIS to request a travel signature.

 Students who have received an Employment Authorization Document (EAD) or approval for OPT must submit a copy of the EAD in order to request a travel signature.
-USCIS recommends that students on OPT show a letter from their employer at the port of entry when returning to the U.S. All students who have either applied for or are currently on OPT should communicate with their foreign student advisor for current information on appropriate documents and immigration regulations.
+USCIS recommends that students on OPT show a letter from their employer at the port of entry when returning to the U.S. All students who have either applied for or are currently on OPT should communicate with their International Student Advisor for current information on appropriate documents and immigration regulations.